 Director's Column

-In Mr S Dhanabalan’s speech to open the exhibition at the National Library celebrating the life and work of Professor Edwin Thumboo, he dwelt on “Exile” – a poem by Professor Thumboo about migration.
-He mused that its poignancy “[could] only be appreciated by those of us who know that time in our history when our sense of a nation was an embryo.”
+In Mr S. Dhanabalan’s speech at the opening of the National Library exhibition celebrating the life and work of Professor Edwin Thumboo, he dwelt on “Exile” – a poem by Professor Thumboo about migration.
+He mused that its poignancy “[could] only be appreciated by those of us who know that time in our history when our sense of a nation was an embryo”.

 Gene Tan